 Juggling Act Mama shared these darling picture frames made by Katie from View From The Fridge.
 Katie came up with an inexpensive and fun way to make them out of scrap wood.

-This timely makeover comes from Melanie of Create.Craft.Love.
-Back in the fall, Melanie had crafted a darling picture frame for Halloween.
+This timely makeover comes from Jill of Create.Craft.Love.
+Back in the fall, Jill had crafted a darling picture frame for Halloween.
 Fast forward a few months, and she’s ready to do the same for Valentine’s Day.
 But did she need to go get a new frame?
 Nope!